 Let's talk about your roof.
-21 years ago, I wrote a long piece in a Wood Acres newsletter about Wood Acres roofing.
-At the time I pointed out that the slate used in Wood Acres was expected to last between 50-60 years.
-We are way past that point at this stage, with the oldest homes in the neighborhood now approaching 69 years old (hard as that might be to believe!).
-I think the inspectors are surprised that many original slate roofs are still in pretty good shape.
+21 years ago, I wrote a long piece in a newsletter about slate roofing.
+At the time I pointed out that the slate used in sections of the community including parts of Ridgefield Rd. was expected to last between 50-60 years.
+We are past that point at this stage, with the oldest homes in the neighborhood now reaching 60 years old+ (hard as that might be to believe!).
+I think the inspectors are surprised that the original slate roofs are still in pretty good shape.
 The more whitish rings on the roof, and browning of the slates, the more likely an inspector will tell a prospective buyer to budget for replacement of the slate soon.
-These Bangor slate roofs are not lifetime slate, like the Vermont or Buckingham slate you might see in Spring Valley.
-A very few Wood Acres homeowners have Pennsylvania slate, which, while not lifetime, has a significantly longer life than Bangor.
-Legend has it that the Pennsylvania slate was offered as an upgrade by the builder Albert Walker, but we don't know for sure.
-Depending on sun exposure, a Wood Acres slate roof may be completely worn out or still going strong.
+These slate roofs are not lifetime slate, like the Vermont or Buckingham slate you might see in Spring Valley, DC.
+Depending on sun exposure, a slate roof may be completely worn out or still going strong.
 It frustrates me when an inspector, mostly to cover his backside, talks about "life expectancy" for slate material and then tells a buyer, "it looks okay now, but probably will need to be replaced in two to five years."
 Most buyers don't know squat about roofs and this potential expense scares them.
 I could get in the car right now and drive by 20 slate roofs in Wood Acres that were deemed "ready for replacement soon" and that pronouncement was made more than 10 years ago by an inspector.
 If you have an original slate roof, its care and maintenance is critical.
 Check for slipped slate, chipped slate, missing slate, clogged copper valleys etc. Be careful who you allow to walk on your roof.
+Sun exposure, angle to afternoon sun, care and maintenance and general good luck are all factors that have resulted in these roofs making it to the ripe old age of almost 60.
+And most of them are going strong with life still left in them.
+I suspect that many, many slate roofs were replaced when they leaked, which again, is not necessarily the event that should dictate replacement.
 Again, honest roofers are hard to come by.
 I have confidence in a few people, for both repair and replacement, and I can help you.